cle5eland/azure-iot-central-wfh/README.md

 As configured here, your VM will auto-shutdown every day at 7pm PST.
 So, when you start working in the morning, run `startWFH.ps1`.
 This will start your VM and proxy your port on your machine.
 You can change this auto-shutdown configuration in the Azure Portal or using the CLI.
 You'll also get an email 30 minutes before shutdown--you can configure this behavior as well.

+If you'd like to stop (full shutdown i.e. terminate) your machine, you can use the `stopWFH.ps1` script.

 If your proxy ever stops working (which can happen from time to time), just run `proxy-port.ps1`.

 Also, for your convenience, you can ssh into your machine using `ssh.ps1`.